Skip to main content

 Currency Swap

-It is used to exchange fixed for variable interest rates.
-It is like changing a mortgage from a fixed to a variable rate, but in the trading world.
+It is used to swap fixed interest rates for variable ones.
+It's like changing a fixed-rate mortgage to a variable rate, but in the world of trading.

 Positive swap vs negative swap

-• Positive Swap: you receive money for maintaining your position
+• Positive swap: you receive money for keeping your position

-• Negative Swap: you pay to keep the operation open
+• Negative swap: you pay for keeping the trade open

 How to calculate swap points?